by Mark Pitstick, MA, DC

 5. Greater Reality Living Groups: Dr. Pitstick and Dr. Gary Schwartz co-founded the organization for local and online groups.
 For more information, visit Greater Reality Living Groups.

-6. SoulPhone Foundation Membership and Newsletters:Receive research and development updates on this life and world transformative spirit communication technology being developed at the Laboratory for Advancement in Consciousness and Health at the University of Arizona.
-A prototype of the first device, the SoulSwitch, is reliably functioning as of autumn 2018 and has demonstrated the reality of life beyond death of the human body.
-As you might imagine, many wonderful benefits accompany that knowledge.
-To receive updates, join the newsletter at SoulPhone.org or GreaterRealityLiving.com.
+6. SoulPhone Newsletter:Receive research and development updates on this life and world transformative spirit communication technology being developed at the Laboratory for Advancement in Consciousness and Health at the University of Arizona.
+A prototype of the first device, the SoulSwitch, may be reliably functioning as soon as 2018.
+This breakthrough will constitute 100% scientific proof that life continues after physical death and the many wonderful benefits that accompany that knowledge.
+To receive updates, join the newsletter at SoulPhone.org.